ester-naranjo-rodrigo/Final-Project-Crypto-App/README.md

 ![alt text](https://github.com/ester-naranjo-rodrigo/Final-Project-Crypto-App/blob/main/img/home.PNG)

 ## Historic set of values
 You can access to historic values choosing the period you want and displaying it in a candlestick chart (values of open/high/low/close are shown of each day).
+Users can access to this seccion clicking in the cryptocurrency they want in "Home".

 ![alt text](https://github.com/ester-naranjo-rodrigo/Final-Project-Crypto-App/blob/main/img/historic.PNG)

+## Log In
+Users can access to their account or create their an account if they have not any:

 ![alt text](https://github.com/ester-naranjo-rodrigo/Final-Project-Crypto-App/blob/main/img/logIn.PNG)

 ![alt text](https://github.com/ester-naranjo-rodrigo/Final-Project-Crypto-App/blob/main/img/portfolio.PNG)
 ![alt text](https://github.com/ester-naranjo-rodrigo/Final-Project-Crypto-App/blob/main/img/portfoliochart.PNG)